 TM 9-1276 Cal. .30 Carbines M1, M1A1, M2, M3 (1953)

 TM 5-9341 Operation and Maintenance Instructions for "Sniperscopes Models M1 and M2" (1951)

 |as manufactured by|

 The Inland Division of General Motors

-Barrel dates indicate the month and year the barrel was manufactured.
+Inland's first T3 carbine contract was issued serial number block 0001-1700.
+Inland's barrels during this time indicate the month and year the barrel was manufactured.
 Barrels were in high demand during the time period of the first contract and normally installed on receivers within a month or two.
-Barrel dates observed on T3's in the first serial number block have primarily been March 1944 indicating Inland T3 carbine production was most likely in March and/or April 1944.
+Barrel dates observed on T3's in the first serial number block have primarily been March 1944.

 Due to the front mount being brazed to the top of the front of the receiver, the T3 model

 and caliber markings were placed on the right side of the receiver below the rear mount.

 Several sources have indicated Inland secured their mount to their receiver